-Exclusion 9, first introduced in 1987, represented a totally new approach to this problem.
-Instead of excluding all INVESTMENT ADVICE, the PLF has clearly delineated specific activities which will not be covered whether or not legal as well as INVESTMENT ADVICE is involved.
+Instead of excluding all INVESTMENT ADVICE, the Plan delineates specific activities that will not be covered, whether or not legal as well as INVESTMENT ADVICE is involved.
 These specific activities are defined in Section I.10 under the definition of INVESTMENT ADVICE.
-The PLF's choice of delineated activities was guided by specific cases that exposed the PLF in situations never intended to be covered.
-The PLF is cognizant that COVERED PARTIES doing structured settlements and COVERED PARTIES in business practice and tax practice legitimately engage in the rendering of general INVESTMENT ADVICE as a part of their practices.
-In delineating the activities to be excluded, the PLF has attempted to retain coverage for these legitimate practices.
+The Plan takes into account that COVERED PARTIES doing structured settlements and COVERED PARTIES in business practice and tax practice legitimately engage in the rendering of general INVESTMENT ADVICE as a part of their practices.
+In delineating the activities to be excluded, the Plan retains coverage for these legitimate practices.
 For example, the last sentence of the exclusion permits coverage for certain activities normally undertaken by conservators and personal representatives (i.e., COVERED ACTIVITIES described in Section III.3) when acting in that capacity even though the same activities would not be covered if performed in any other capacity.
 See the definition of INVESTMENT ADVICE in Section I.10.

-Exclusion 9 applies whether the COVERED PARTY is directly or vicariously liable for the INVESTMENT ADVICE.
+Exclusion 9 applies whether the COVERED PARTY is directly or vicariously liable for the

+INVESTMENT ADVICE.

-Note that Exclusion 9 could defeat coverage for an entire CLAIM even if only part of the CLAIM involved INVESTMENT ADVICE.
+Exclusion 9 could defeat coverage for an entire CLAIM even if only part of the CLAIM involved INVESTMENT ADVICE.
 If INVESTMENT ADVICE is in fact either the sole or a contributing cause of any resulting damage that is part of the CLAIM, the entire CLAIM is excluded.